spantaleev/matrix-docker-ansible-deploy/docs/installing.md

   * via the *Explore rooms* feature in Element Web or some other clients, or by discovering them using this [matrix-static list](https://view.matrix.org). **Note**: joining large rooms may overload small servers.
   * or come say Hi in our support room - [#matrix-docker-ansible-deploy:devture.com](https://matrix.to/#/#matrix-docker-ansible-deploy:devture.com).
 You might learn something or get to help someone else new to Matrix hosting.
 - or help make this playbook better by contributing (code, documentation, or [coffee/beer](https://liberapay.com/s.pantaleev/donate))

+### Maintaining your setup in the future

+Feel free to **re-run the setup command any time** you think something is off with the server configuration.
+Ansible will take your configuration and update your server to match.

+Note that if you remove components from `vars.yml`, or if we switch some component from being installed by default to not being installed by default anymore, you'd need to run the setup command with `--tags=setup-all` instead of `--tags=install-all`.
+See [Playbook tags introduction](#playbook-tags-introduction)

+A way to invoke these `ansible-playbook` commands with less typing in the future is to use [just](https://github.com/casey/just) to run them: `just install-all` or `just setup-all`.
+See [our `justfile`](../justfile) for more information.